 - Evenly split up the cake batter into the prepared pans and bake them together for about 33 – 37 minutes (start checking at 30 minutes) or until a toothpick in the center comes out clean.
 Let cool for 15 minutes in the pans, then remove and let cool to room temp before frosting.

 - In a large bowl cream together butter and coconut cream.
 Add salt and beat again.

-- Add 1/2 cup of powdered sugar at a time, beating between each addition.
-Check consistency -If too thick add 1 tbsp of coconut milk at a time until it's thick but spreadable.
+- Add ½ cup of powdered sugar at a time, beating between each addition.
+Check consistency -If too thick add 1 tablespoon of coconut milk at a time until it's thick but spreadable.
 Otherwise, pour in vanilla and beat on high for 30 seconds.